 Le Carnet, a modern, ecological port for industry

 Since 2012, this port has been testing France’s first offshore wind turbine “Haliade 150-6MW” built by Alstrom.

 Development of the Le Carnet site is part of plans to create a eco-technology industrial park.
 This will equip the local area with the facilities to cater for the growth of marine renewables alongide the sister ports of Le Montoir and Saint-Nazaire.
 The port will specialise in fluvial and martime transport of large, heavy-duty components, for which local skills are available.

-Unique experimental facilities and locations
+Unique test facilities and sites

 Collaborative technology platforms